Chapter 742-3 Retirement

 (3) Three days after mailing in the case of first class or certified U.S. mail.

-(N) If an initial application for disability, an appeal, or a post-retirement application has been filed pursuant to paragraph (C), (E), or (F) of this rule and the supporting documentation has not been filed with OP&F or the applicant has not taken any action to prosecute his/her claims within six months of the filing with OP&F, the director of member services shall have full authority to dismiss the application, appeal, or post-retirement application, as the case may be, for failure to prosecute the claim provided OP&F gives ninety days prior written notice to the member of the need to file certain documentation with OP&F and the member fails to file the necessary documentation with OP&F before the expiration of such ninety day time period.
+(N) If an initial application for disability, an appeal, or a reconsideration application has been filed pursuant to paragraph (C), (E), or (F) of this rule and the supporting documentation has not been filed with OP&F or the applicant has not taken any action to prosecute his/her claims within six months of the filing with OP&F, the application, appeal, or application for reconsideration may be dismissed, as the case may be, for failure to prosecute the claim.

 (O) In determining whether a member had a physical examination before entry into the department, as required in division (D)(3) of section 742.38 of the Revised Code, OP&F shall use the following criteria: